giampaolotrapasso/phantom-poc/README.md

 # phantom-poc

-A simple Scala project to test the phantom-dsl to connect and manage operations over Cassandra database
+A simple Scala project to test the phantom-dsl to connect and manage operations over Cassandra database.

+I wanted to try the [phantom-dsl](https://github.com/websudos/phantom) library to connect to a Cassandra (C*) cluster to do basic stuff.
+This Scala project shows embodies simple inserts and selects on the db and a batch.

+Moreover it shows you how to test with [cassandra-unit](https://github.com/jsevellec/cassandra-unit).